ritiksharma4/Washington-House-Price-Prediction/README.md

 # Washington-House-Price-Prediction
-Machine Learning using Linear Regression, Lasso Regression, Random Forest, and Xgboost
+In this personal project, I predict house prices in the state of Washington according to several different variables.
+I used machine learning techniques such as Linear Regression, Lasso Regression, Random Forest, and Xgboost to make my predictions.